I Tried Monin Toasted Coconut Syrup

 Iced Coffee & Cold Brew

-This is where it really shines.
+This is where Monin Toasted Coconut Syrup really shines.

-I found it pairs extremely well with:
+It paired extremely well with:

 Cold brew + milk

-Iced latte
+Iced lattes

 Oat milk drinks

-Yes, and that’s the key point.
+Yes, and that’s the key reason this syrup works in coffee.

-If you like:
+If you enjoy:

 Vanilla